CleverNamesTaken/Mousetrap/TUTORIAL.md

 # Tutorial

 Open up two terminal windows.
-In one, open up this README is Neovim, and execute the command `StartMousetrap`.
+In one, open up this README in Neovim, and execute the command `StartMousetrap`.
 In the second terminal window, execute the command `tmux attach -t Mousetrap`

 ## Send keys